Channel, Trend and Periodic-Wise Representation Learning for Multivariate Long-term Time Series Forecasting: Experiment

 \subsubsection{Ablation on $\Wone$, $\Wtwo$, and $\Wthree$}

-As shown in \Cref{tab:ablation_results}, when removing $\Wone$, $\Wtwo$, and $\Wthree$ respectively, we find that in the ETTh2 and ETTm2 datasets, the model incurs the highest accuracy loss when $\Wthree$ is removed.
-This verifies that the interdependencies between cycles are relatively strong in these two datasets.
-This indicates that in datasets like ETT, which exhibit clear periodic variations, the dependencies within cycles (inter-subsequence dependencies) are relatively prominent.
-Moreover, when $\Wone$ is removed, the decline in prediction performance is the least noticeable.
-This is because ETT has only 7 channels, and the dependencies between channels are relatively weak.
-In contrast, in the ECL ($N_c=321$), Solar ($N_c=137$), and Traffic ($N_c=862$) datasets with a large number of channels, the accuracy loss when removing $\Wone$ is significantly higher than that when removing the other two dependencies, which further verifies the effectiveness of the $\Wone$ dependencies.
+As shown in \Cref{tab:ablation_results}, removing $\Wone$, $\Wtwo$, or $\Wthree$ individually results in a significant accuracy loss.
+For instance, on the ETTh2 and ETTm2 datasets, the highest accuracy loss occurs when $\Wthree$ is removed, highlighting the importance of inter-subsequence dependencies in datasets with clear periodic variations.
+Conversely, removing $\Wone$ has the least impact on ETT datasets, which have only seven channels and relatively weak inter-channel dependencies.
+However, in datasets with a large number of channels, such as ECL ($N_c=321$), Solar ($N_c=137$), and Traffic ($N_c=862$), removing $\Wone$ leads to a more significant accuracy loss, verifying the effectiveness of inter-channel dependencies.

-Furthermore, it can be observed from the table that when any two of $\Wone$, $\Wtwo$, and $\Wthree$ are removed simultaneously, the model's accuracy decreases compared to removing only one.
-In particular, removing $\Wtwo$ and $\Wthree$ leads to the greatest accuracy reduction, whether on datasets with fewer channels like ETTh2 and ETTm2 or on datasets with more channels like ECL, Solar, and Traffic.
-This indicates that merely modeling inter-channel dependencies is far from sufficient, thereby verifying the necessity of intra-subsequence modeling and inter-subsequence modeling in this paper.
-Across all scenarios, the ablated models consistently underperform compared to the full model.
+Furthermore, removing any two of $\Wone$, $\Wtwo$, and $\Wthree$ simultaneously leads to a greater accuracy drop, with the largest reduction observed when $\Wtwo$ and $\Wthree$ are removed together.
+This highlights the necessity of modeling both intra-subsequence and inter-subsequence dependencies, as the ablated models consistently underperform compared to the full model.